aopsahl25/final_project/README.md

 ```
 The Empire State Building is 1,454 feet (443.2 meters) tall.
 ```
 In this example, the model is asked to output how tall the Empire State Buidling by completing the variable `ANSWER`.
 This scenario shows how an LMQL query containing both traditional algorithmic logic and an LLM call can be used to automatically generate values for template variables such as this.
-Moreover, LMQL queries can leverage natural language prompting to allow for more personalzied outputs to program variables and enhanced model reasoning capabilities.
+Moreover, LMQL queries can leverage natural language prompting to allow for more personalized outputs to program variables and enhanced model reasoning capabilities.
 For example:
 ```
 @lmql.query
 def example1():